prestonharberts/bib/Bible/joel2.md

 > And very terrifying—who can survive it?
 ## An Appeal for Repentance
 ###### ¶ 12
->  “ Yet even now,” the LORD says,
+> “Yet even now,” the LORD says,
->  “ Return to me with all your heart—
+> “Return to me with all your heart—
->  “ With fasting, weeping, and mourning.
+> “With fasting, weeping, and mourning.
 ###### 13
->  “ Tear your hearts,
+> “Tear your hearts,
->  “ Not just your garments.”
+> “Not just your garments.”
 > Return to the LORD your God,
 > For he is merciful and compassionate,
 > Slow to anger and boundless in loyal love—often relenting from calamitous punishment.